devlikeapro/waha-docs/content/en/blog/waha-geonode/index.md

 ```

 **Why disable proxy?**

-1. It looks that WA checks the IP address at the start of the session, so you can start a session with a proxy and then disable it.
+1. It looks that WA checks the IP address at the start of the session, so you can start a session with a proxy and then
+   disable it.
 2. Proxy is not super stable, so you can disable it and enable it again if you see issues.
 3. Proxy is not free, so you can disable it when you don't need it.

 # Alternative

+If that doesn't work for you - you can run [WAHA on your local network and use Ngrok to expose it to the internet]({{<
+relref "waha-ngrok" >}}).